Cost guide · 2026-05-04

 Real rebates.

-SCE heat pump rebates apply to cold-climate mini-split heat pumps: $300-$1,500 depending on SEER2 tier.
+Ongoing SCE and statewide heat-pump rebates apply to cold-climate mini-split heat pumps, with amounts and funding that change through the year.
+We pull the current SCE rebate sheet at quote time and apply what is funded that week.
 Federal IRA 25C credit expired December 31, 2025.
 SoCalGas rebates do not apply (mini-splits are electric only).
-Manufacturer rebates (Mitsubishi Cool Cash, Daikin) appear seasonally with $200-$800 instant savings.
+Manufacturer rebates (Mitsubishi Cool Cash, Daikin) appear seasonally with instant savings.
 We pull current rebate sheets at quote time.

 Honest take from the owner